HomeBlogBoiler not working after a power cut

 Why won't my boiler turn on after a power cut?

 Usually one of three things: the fused spur or a breaker tripped and needs switching back on, the boiler locked out and needs a single reset, or the clock and timer were wiped so it's running on the wrong schedule.
 Work through those before assuming a fault.
-If it's still completely dead with confirmed power, the control board (PCB) may be damaged — that needs a Gas Safe registered engineer.

 Can a power cut damage my boiler?